Recent Posts

 If you’d like to visit, it costs 5 euros for non-residents and 3 euros for residents, which includes parking, entrance to the visitors’ centre and a walk over the crater.

-Categories: Canaries, Tips, La Palma
+Categories: Canaries, Travel Tips, La Palma

 Leave a Comment